-One Census Tract (5028.01) in Santa Fe Springs is identified as a High Resource under the TCAC opportunity category.
-This neighborhood scores more positively with Education Domain Score (0.73) and Economic Domain Score (0.61), but scores lower with the Environmental Domain Score (0.13).
+The one census tract (5028.01) that identified as a High Resource under the TCAC opportunity category scores really high with Education Domain Score.
+It scores more positively with Education Domain Score (0.73) and Economic Domain Score (0.61), but scores lower with the Environmental Domain Score (0.13).